 The Bottom Line

 Calorie deficits are often required for weight loss.
-Certain diets, such as intermittent fasting, can help you create a calorie deficit without counting calories or weighing food portions.
+Certain diets can help you create a calorie deficit without counting calories or weighing food portions.
 However, if your goal is to maintain your current weight or reduce your caloric intake by 500 or more calories per day on an ongoing basis, then these methods are probably not feasible long-term.
 The best way to achieve a sustainable calorie deficit is through eating less and exercising more— consistently over time.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!